Louisiana must prepare for Zeta while still recovering from two hurricanes, governor says

 It would be the fifth, following Cristobal, Laura, Marco, and Delta.
 Zeta would also bring Louisiana to tie with Florida in 2005 as the most landfalls in any state in one season.

-As of early Monday morning, Zeta was still about 250 miles southeast of Cozumel, Mexico with maximum sustained winds of 60 mph and moving at 2 mph.
+As of Monday afternoon, Zeta was still about 100 miles southeast of Cozumel, Mexico and moving to the northwest at 10 mph.
+Maximum sustained winds are now 80 mph, making Zeta the 11th hurricane of the hyperactive season.

-The storm is predicted to strengthen to a hurricane Tuesday before downgrading again, but if that happens, experts warn, that doesn't mean it won't wreak havoc.

 And the area is still reeling from back to back storms.